BestTimesToVisit.com Logo

 Intercity Buses

-These are the workhorses for travel between Kerman and other major Iranian cities like Yazd, Shiraz, or Tehran.
-They offer a comfortable and economical way to cover long distances, with different classes of service available.
+These are the workhorses for traveling between Kerman and other major Iranian cities like Tehran, Yazd, or Shiraz.
+They are generally comfortable, reliable, and offer a good way to see the Iranian countryside.
+Buses depart from Kerman's main bus terminal (Terminal-e Jonoub).

-Tip:Book tickets a day or two in advance, especially for popular routes, at the main bus terminal (Terminals-e Jonoub) or through local travel agencies.
-Look for VIP buses which offer more legroom and better amenities.
-Avoid arriving exactly at departure time; give yourself at least 30 minutes to find your bus and settle in.
+Tip:Book tickets a day or two in advance, especially for popular routes or during holidays, at the terminal or through local travel agencies.
+Look for VIP buses which offer more legroom and better seating.
+Avoid arriving exactly at departure time; aim for 15-20 minutes prior to allow for ticket confirmation and finding your bus.
 Many buses have onboard restrooms, but it's wise to use facilities at the terminal before departure.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.